EKA2L1/EKA2L1/BUILDING.md

     * XCode 12.4 or higher.

 - Linux:
     * clang/g++: Clang 10.0/GCC 10.1 or higher is recommended.
+Note that Clang is not tested or built on the CI, but it should compile fine if compliation with GCC goes OK.
+If not, please open an issue.

 ### Optional